Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism: Background

 \subsection{Policy Gradient (PG) Reinforcement Learning}

 Policy Gradient (PG) reinforcement learning has the advantage of learning a policy network explicitly, in contrast to value-based reinforcement learning methods.
 PG methods optimize the policy parameter $\theta$ to maximize its objective function $J(\theta)=E_S(V_{\pi_\theta}(s))$.
 However, due to the variance of environments, it is hard to choose a subtle learning rate in reinforcement learning.
 To resolve this problem and ensure the safe optimization of policy learning, the Trust Region Policy Optimization (TRPO) \cite{schulman_trust_2015} increases the constraint of the parameter difference between policy updates.
-Such constraint ensures the parameter changes in a small range, so that the collapse of value can be avoided and the policy can learn monotonically.
-The parameter update of TRPO is $\mathop\theta_{k+1}={\arg\max}_{\theta} L(\theta_k,\theta)~s.t. \bar{D}_{KL}(\theta||\theta_k)\leq\delta$, where $L(\theta_k,\theta) = E[\frac{\pi_\theta(a|s)}{\pi_{\theta_k}(a|s)}A_{\pi_{\theta_k}}(s,a)]$ is the approximation of the original policy gradient object $J(\theta)$ within the constraint of KL divergence.

 Based on TRPO, a simplified version Proximal Policy Optimization \cite{schulman_proximal_2017} is carried out, maintaining the motivation to constrain the learning step while more efficient and easy to be implemented.
 The object function of PPO can be written as: